emmt/QuickHeaps.jl/README.md

 In words, such a priority queue is a binary heap (a min-heap in that case) of nodes that store their value and their key and which as sorted according to their values.
-The same `Node` structure with the same specialization of `Base.lt` is provided by `QuickHeaps`, and a simpler version of the example is:
+The above `Node` structure with the same specialization of `Base.lt` is provided (but not exported) by `QuickHeaps`, and a simpler version of the example is:

 ```julia
 using QuickHeaps: Node